ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 Now each card takes up its full cell height, and there is some margin between the rows.
 Nice!

 But there is one last thing.
 This will always display four columns, which will look very squished on a phone.
+Recall that we wanted two columns on lower resolution tablets and a single column on phones.
 The grid provides breakpoints that allow us to set the column sizes based on the size of the screen.
 Let's do the following:

 - smaller devices: column size 12 -> each column takes up the whole "row"
 - large devices: column size 6 -> each column takes up half of the "row" (2 columns per "row")